-These seven challenges will form the basis of the discussion on the UN's comparative advantages.
+These seven challenges will form the basis of the discussion on the UN's comparative advantages and its new Cooperation Framework.
 The analysis has been based on available statistics, research and analytical documents.
-However, there are strong capacity gaps in data collection for assessing the performance of the SDGs as well as statistics.
-The main reference document is the Household Budget Survey of 2017, which is the only tool used to calculate poverty and employment outcomes.
-A Multiple Indicator Cluster Survey (MICS) was carried out in 2019, mostly on social data.
-The last population census dates from 2011 and population today are figures for based extrapolations.
-Sao Tome produces national accounts, but only on the production side, but not on consumption or income side.
-This also hampers an indepth assessment of the level implementation of the SDGs, as highlighted in the VNR report of STP.
-A full Census will take place in 2024 which will be a unique opportunity to gather the disaggregated data on income, housing and demographic indicators.
+However, there are strong capacity gaps in data collection for assessing the performance of the SDGs.
+The main reference document is the Household Budget Survey of 2017, which is the only tool used to calculate poverty and employment outcomes. Α Multiple Indicator Cluster Survey (MICS) was carried out in 2019, mostly on social data.
+The last population census dates from 2011 and population figures for today are based on extrapolations.
+Sao Tome produces national accounts, but only on production side. but not consumption or income side.
+The main reason for the production of such limited statistics relates to the relative high cost for such a small country.
+This also hampers an in-depth assessment of the level of implementation of the SDGs, as highlighted in the VNR report of STP.
+A full Census has been planned for 2023 which will be a unique opportunity to gather the disaggregated data on consumption, income, employment and social indicators.